AndromedaSmart/AndromedaSmart/README.md

 - Sport -
   - In young years: Sports ballroom dancing, Baseball (proff.)
   - In junior years: Ice hockey
-  - In adult years: MMA
+  - In adult years: MMA, Rugby, Floorball
 - Hobbies -
-  - musician: (instruments: paino, guitar), singer, writing songs
+  - musician: (instruments: paino, guitar), singer, writing songs (on Russian and in English)
   - Self-development: reading books and articles (exactly a lot)
-  - Other interests: business area, financial literacy, investments, time-managment
+  - Other interests: business area, financial literacy, investments, time-managment, setting goals and achieving goals
 <!--
 **AndromedaSmart/AndromedaSmart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.